Contribute to GitLab

 Sometimes style guides will be followed but the code will lack structural integrity, or the maintainer will have reservations about the code’s overall quality.
 When there is a reservation the maintainer will inform the author and provide some guidance.
 The author may then choose to update the merge request.
 Once the merge request has been updated and reassigned to the maintainer, they will review the code again.
 Once the code has been resubmitted any number of times, the maintainer may choose to close the merge request with a summary of why it will not be merged, as well as some guidance.
 If the merge request is closed the maintainer will be open to discussion as to how to improve the code so it can be approved in the future.

-GitLab receives a lot of community contributions, so if your code has not been reviewed within 4 days of its initial submission feel free to re-mention the appropriate merge request coach.
+GitLab receives a lot of community contributions, so if your code has not been reviewed within two days (excluding weekend and public holidays) of its initial submission feel free to re-mention the appropriate merge request coach.

 When submitting code to GitLab, you may feel that your contribution requires the aid of an external library.
 If your code includes an external library please provide a link to the library, as well as reasons for including it.